HeapsIO/heaps-doc/HashLink.md

 Now everytime you re-compile, the running game also gets updated.

-Note that this has its limits.
+Note that this has its limits and this feature is still under development and being tested.
 Currently no new fields can be implemented.
 However it works well for modifying the behaviour of an already existing method (class function), for instance the `update` method and all other functions called inside it.

 (See details here: https://github.com/HaxeFoundation/hashlink/wiki/Hot-Reload)